Oracle software

 What are some books on Oracle EBS?

-Many books available that provide in-depth knowledge about Oracle EBS.
+Many books are available that provide in-depth knowledge about Oracle EBS.
 Some examples include “Practical Oracle E-Business Suite”, “Oracle E-Business Suite 12 Financials Cookbook”, and “Oracle E-Business Suite Manufacturing & Supply Chain Management..

 What is Oracle EBS used for?